 “Eva, Sheridanians are always eager to help,” said Michael, “especially when the person in need is as kind, calm, and understanding as your husband.”

 Jay chose the inner-tube beside Craig and Suzy. “[Zheng, Li Ying,]” he said in Mandarin, “[I’m glad to have journeyed with you.]”

 “Oran dora,” said Suzy. “[We’re off to Easter Island next.]”

 “Whee!”
 Lilly laughed and kicked when Michael cut her cord.
-Eva and Lilly floated on their inner-tube down the river at a respectable pace.
+Eva and Lilly floated down the river.
 Then Michael cut Craig’s cord, and Suzy’s, and Jay’s, and his own, leaving Leo’s inner-tube tied to the bridge.
-Jay’s tube spun clockwise, until it brushed against the left-hand shore and spun counterclockwise.
+Jay’s tube spun clockwise until it brushed the left bank and spun counterclockwise.

-“I hope your husband is okay,” Jay overheard from Suzy.
+“I hope your husband is okay,” Jay overheard Suzy saying.
 “How long have you been married?”